 What Efforts Are Underway to Include Cannabis Businesses in COVID-19 Relief Packages?

-Cannabis businesses are not eligible for relief under any of the federal COVID-19 aid packages—including the paycheck protection program, economic injury disaster loans, and emergency economic injury grants.
-However, members of Congress and industry groups have made significant efforts to include cannabis businesses in federal COVID-19 aid.
-Efforts include introducing legislation to make cannabis businesses and their service providers eligible for federal relief programs and, most recently, the inclusion of the SAFE Banking Act to the newest COVID-19 relief package making its way through Congress.
+Cannabis businesses are not eligible for relief under any of the current federal COVID-19 aid packages including the paycheck protection program, economic injury disaster loans and economic injury disaster loans emergency grants.
+Unfortunately, this prohibition has carried through even in the latest round of funding in the Consolidated Appropriations Act 2021 (P.L.
+116-260).
+However, there have been significant efforts to include cannabis businesses in these federal COVID-19 aid measures by members of congress and industry groups, including the introduction of legislation making cannabis businesses and their service providers eligible for federal relief programs.
 Numerous members of Congress and industry groups have also written letters to congressional leadership urging that aid for cannabis businesses be included in any future relief packages.

 Secure and Fair Enforcement (SAFE) Banking Act Included in COVID-19 Legislation

-Included in the latest COVID-19 relief legislation, the Health and Economic Recovery Omnibus Emergency Solutions Act (HEROES Act), is the SAFE Banking Act.
+Included in the Health and Economic Recovery Omnibus Emergency Solutions Act (HEROES Act), was the SAFE Banking Act.
 The SAFE Banking Act would ensure access to financial services for cannabis-related businesses and service providers.
-The National Cannabis Industry Association (NCIA) and many other industry organizations lobbied Congress to include language from the SAFE Banking Act in the HEROES Act, citing the unnecessary health risks of handling cash, as well as the other safety concerns addressed by the legislation.
-The SAFE Banking Act was already approved by the House of Representatives but stalled in late 2019, once it reached the Senate Banking Committee.
-The HEROES Act passed the House with bipartisan support, but it now moves to the Senate, which may or may not accept the inclusion of the banking provision.
+The National Cannabis Industry Association (NCIA) and a number of other industry organizations lobbied Congress to include language from the SAFE Banking Act in the HEROES Act, citing the unnecessary health risks of handling cash as well as the safety concerns addressed by the legislation.
+The SAFE Banking Act was already approved by the House of Representatives, but stalled in late 2019 once it made it to the Senate Banking Committee.
+The HEROES Act passed a House vote, but stalled at the Senate in July 2020.

 Emergency Cannabis Small Business Health and Safety Act

-On April 23, 2020, Representative Earl Blumenauer of Oregon introduced the Emergency Cannabis Small Business Health and Safety Act which was referred to the House Committee on Small Business.
-The bill would make the paycheck protection program, economic injury disaster loans, and economic injury disaster loans emergency grants available to cannabis-related businesses operating legitimately and in compliance with established regulations.
+On April 23, 2020, Representative Earl Blumenauer of Oregon introduced the Emergency Cannabis Small Business Health and Safety Act, which was referred to the House Committee on Small Business.
+The bill would make the paycheck protection program, economic injury disaster loans and economic injury disaster loans emergency grants available to cannabis related legitimate businesses.
 The bill also exempts the SBA from liability under federal law for providing loans or guarantees to cannabis businesses.